 These poorly positioned (impacted) teeth can cause many problems.
 When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 This causes swelling, stiffness, pain, and illness.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.

-In most cases, the removal of wisdom teeth is performed under laughing gas (nitrous oxide/oxygen analgesia) or IV sedation.
-These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-After teeth are removed, you will receive a postoperative kit including instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week.
+In most cases, the removal of wisdom teeth is performed under IV sedation.
+The procedure as well as the surgical risks, will be discussed with you at your consultation.
+After teeth are removed, you will receive a postoperative kit including instructions and any necessary prescriptions.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.